jvtcl/covid19-co/notebooks/cases_by_county.md

 1. The current rate of confirmed cases per 100,000 people.
 2. The change in confirmed cases per 100,000 people since the previous day.

-- March 20, 2020 is used as the intial date, since it is the first day at which the change in cases/100k people by county can be measured (3/19/2020 marks the first day in which all counties were reporting).
+- March 19, 2020 is used as the intial date, since it is the first day at which the change in cases/100k people by county can be measured (3/18/2020 marks the first day in which all counties were reporting). (_**NOTE** that the data is published with a one-day lag._)

 - From the ensemble of daily clusterings, measure the percentage of days to date that any two counties shared a cluster label.

-- Perform a final clustering (also using Affinity Propagation) to group the change trajectories from 3/20/2020 to present.
+- Perform a final clustering (also using Affinity Propagation) to group the change trajectories from 3/19/2020 to present.

 ```